Wegovy Side Effects (And How To Manage Them)

 Wegovy can interact with other medications, which might affect how well they work or increase the risk of side effects.

 • Insulin and oral diabetes medications.
-Taking Wegovy with insulin or other diabetes medications may increase the risk of hypoglycemia (low blood sugar).
+Taking Wegovy with insulin or other diabetes medications may increase the risk of hypoglycemia (low blood sugar)³.
 Your doctor may need to adjust the doses of your diabetes medications.

 • Blood pressure medications.
 Wegovy can potentially interact with medications for high blood pressure, requiring close monitoring and possible dose adjustments.

 • Anticoagulants.
 There is a potential interaction with blood thinners like warfarin.
 More frequent blood tests may be needed to monitor your blood clotting.
+Always tell your clinician about any medicines you take, including blood thinners, so they can check for interactions and monitor you safely.

 Wegovy food interactions